How to avoid digital conflict

 - Don’t try to resolve conflict over text messaging.
 If you and your partner have a history of unsuccessful text messaging during conflict, avoid using your cell phone and wait until you see each other.

 - Do remember that your partner may not be available all hours of the day.
 Remember that they may be in a place where they aren’t able to respond quickly.
 Don’t expect your partner to be available via text all hours of the day.
 This is unrealistic and can actually create problems in the relationship.

 - Don’t bite back.
 Simply because your partner “bites” in a text message, this doesn’t give you the green light to “bite” back.
 Try to respond with respect and love.

 - Do tell your partner when conflict arises that you will address it when the two of you are able to speak to one another.
 Speaking face-to-face allows the two of you to use all verbal and nonverbal communication styles.
-(See my article on verbal/nonverbal communication with text messaging)
+(Check out How to Communicate Your Needs Effectively)